 Herb and Mustard Gravy

 Simply add a small handful of your favorite herbs, such as rosemary, thyme, or sage, to the gravy as it reduces.
-Whisk in 1 tablespoon Dijon mustard before straining.
+Whisk in 1 tablespoon of Dijon mustard before straining.

 Wine Gravy